abhiSyncd/Node-Express-Mongo-API-CRUD/README.md

-## 4 - What this project covers - Advanced CRUD -  Defined in employeeRoutes.js:
+## 4 - What this project covers | Defined in employeeRoutes.js:

      Base URL : http://localhost:3000/api/employee